section-engineering-education/engineering-education/content/articles/network-automation/index.md

 APIs are classified into internal, partner, and public APIs.
 - **Internal APIs:** These APIs are used exclusively within an organization.
 They are restricted to only people working within an organization.
-- **Partner APIs** These are APIs that are designed to allow business partners access to certain business functions related to their business.
+- **Partner APIs:** These are APIs that are designed to allow business partners access to certain business functions related to their business.
 They grant them access to functions such as online catalog, ordering, and reconciliation.
-- **Public APIs** They are also referred to as external APIs.
+- **Public APIs:** They are also referred to as external APIs.
 They are designed primarily for external consumers and can be used with no restrictions.
 The providers only require users to get free to control the number of APIs’ requests.

 Different users request various information from an API provider.
 APIs use a **Data format**, a simple way to store and exchange data in a well-structured format for devices and computers to understand.
 Some of these data formats are:
 - Javascript Objects Notation (JSON)